infews/keydown/README.md

 ### Custom CSS

-All css files in the `css` directory will be placed inline in your presentation HTML file.
+All css files in the `css` directory will be linked into your presentation HTML file.

 ### Custom JavaScript.

-All JavaScript files in the `js` directory will be placed inline in your presentation HTML file.
+All JavaScript files in the `js` directory will be linked in your presentation HTML file.

 ## Requirements